Prerelease:Super Mario Maker

 Super Mario Bros.
 Theme

 The E3 2014 build of this game had a very different look to the Super Mario Bros. game style.
 All the objects had heavier shading to them, and coins, bricks, and blocks looked shinier than in the final.
 There is also the text TIME instead of the timer icon.
 The most notable difference is that the background looks like a grid as opposed to the final game, where the backgrounds look just like the original.

 It's also worth noting that the timer shows "999" here, a value that is not available in the final version.
 This timer kept counting down even while editing the level.
 Once the timer went under 60 seconds a message saying that only one minute of demo time was left and the music would speed up, even in the editor.
-Once the timer hit zero, the demo would end and the player would be asked if the level he made could be saved for review by the developers.
+Once the timer hit zero, the demo would end and the player would be asked if the level they had made could be saved for review by the developers.

 Super Mario Maker went through many changes before its release.